kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 print(selection.array_length()) # 40
 ```

 We see that our selection contains 40 atoms.
-We can check if that corresponds to the amino acids we wanted to select by checking how many non-hydrogen atoms each of these amino acids have and by subtracting on average 1 oxygen atom per amino acid for forming of the peptide bond.
+We can check if that corresponds to the amino acids we wanted to select by checking how many non-hydrogen atoms each of these amino acids have and by subtracting on average 1 oxygen atom per amino acid for the formation of the peptide bond.

 ![amino_acids](/assets/img/blog/prot_representation/amino_acids.png)